While Marijuana Is Not Legal in Texas, It May Be Moving in That Direction

 Both sides of the aisle came together during the 2021 legislative session in a renewed effort to decrease sentencing severity for possession of marijuana in Texas.
 While several bills passed in the House, no new laws were forthcoming.

-What Texans Have to Say about Legalizing Marijuana
+What Texans Have to Say About Legalizing Marijuana

 According to a poll conducted by the University of Texas and the Texas Tribune in June 2020, the majority of registered voters throughout Texas are prepared to vote in favor of marijuana legalization in one form or another.
 The breakdown looks as follows: